maximillianus/MachineLearningProject/README.md

 # MachineLearningProject
-Repository for my Machine Learning Projects
+Machine Learning Project on Human Activity Recognition from Coursera